ishwarikate2111/AutomationProjectdemo/README.md

 # AutomationProjectdemo
-This is my first Git Repository
+This is my first Git Repository.
-Author- Ishwari Kate
+Author- Ishwari Kate.